 Our prior 2013-16 plan PDF.

 Jared leads the development of our Federal Agenda, and focuses on the intersection of the anti-hunger and anti-poverty movements and CFPA's mission.
-Current projects include advocating for a strong SNAP/CalFresh program in the federal budget and upcoming Farm Bill, researching the connection between high housing costs and food insecurity, and implementing policies to improve CalFresh access and participation.
+Current projects include advocating for a strong SNAP/CalFresh program in the federal budget and Farm Bill and implementing policies to improve CalFresh access and participation.
 Jared received his BA in International Relations from San Francisco State University.

 Melissa contributes to CFPA’s federal and administrative advocacy and has a special interest in the intersection of health care and nutrition.
 Currently she is exploring promising policies to build seamless referral pathways to nutrition assistance from health care.
 Additional projects include: advocating for policies that increase access to nutrition for children in child care.
 Melissa is currently completing her Masters of Science in Health Policy and Law at UCSF.